OriolAbril/gsoc2019_blog/_posts/2019-07-20-half-gsoc-reached.markdown

 validation in the information criteria block and implementing Simulation Based Calibration in the model checking block.
-Both algorithms require refitting, which poses a huge challenge for a backend agnostic package like ArviZ who has no sampling capabilities itself.
+Both algorithms require refitting, which poses a huge challenge for a backend agnostic package like ArviZ without sampling capabilities of its own.
 I have already started working on some wrappers in order to allow refitting using any user defined backend such as PyStan, PyMC3 of emcee.